jonnonz1/nz-statute-book/acts/public/2000/referenda-postal-voting-act-2000.md

 An applicant must make its application within 20 working days after the Returning Officer has declared the result of the referendum under section 49(b).

 ### 58 Application to be sent to Returning Officer
-The Registrar of the Court must send a copy of the application to the Returning Officer as soon as practicable after it is filed.
+The Registrar of the court must send a copy of the application to the Returning Officer as soon as practicable after it is filed.

 ### 59 Application to be served on respondents
 (1) An application must be served on a group that becomes a respondent under section 53 as soon as practicable after the group files its notice.